How chargebacks work

 If the issuing bank rules in favour of the cardholder, the cardholder will keep the money.

 If the issuing bank rules in your favour, the chargeback will be reversed.
 But the cardholder still has the right to contest this decision.
-We’ll hold the funds for 60 days until the appeal period is over and then return your money minus the administration fee.
+We’ll hold the funds for 60 days until the appeal period is over and then return your money.

 If the cardholder contests the issuing bank’s decision, a second chargeback will begin with the card issuer making the final ruling.
 We’ll notify you if this is the case.